johnjasa/new_greenheart/_sources/development_guidelines.md

 # Development guidelines

 We've already had divergent codebases in the future due to fast-paced project needs and tight timelines.
-To make this better, we're trying to standardize the way we develop code for GreenHEART in a way that's beneficial for developers, does not slow progress, and is sustainable for the future.
+To make this better, we're trying to standardize the way we develop code for ODIES in a way that's beneficial for developers, does not slow progress, and is sustainable for the future.
-This document outlines the guidelines for developing code for GreenHEART
+This document outlines the guidelines for developing code for ODIES

 ## Test development